 Real English Conversation Tip:

-The bonus lesson, 3 full transcriptions with slower audio can be accessed by becoming a free member here.
+Access The bonus lesson, where we will give you 3 full transcriptions with slower versions of the audio just by becoming a free member here.

 English Podcast Transcription Preview:

 Curtis: Hey, everybody.
 It's Amy and Curtis from RealEnglishConversations.com and today we're going to be talking about a natural disaster that happens in our area where we live, and it's forest fires.
 Now, what are forest fires, Amy?

 Amy: Well, forest fires are fires obviously that start in the forest, just like it sounds.
 But these are...are accidents or sometimes they're caused naturally.

 Amy: But it's a fire that is wild in the forest, it's...it's uncontrolled.

 Amy: It's unintentional that it's there.
 So for example, a forest fire might start by being either human caused, which would make it an accident.